ralphjsmit/filament/packages/schemas/docs/03-sections.md

     ])
 ```

-<UtilityInjection set="layoutComponents" version="4.x">As well as allowing static values, the `make()` and `description()` methods also accept functions to dynamically calculate them.
+<UtilityInjection set="schemaComponents" version="4.x">As well as allowing static values, the `make()` and `description()` methods also accept functions to dynamically calculate them.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 <AutoScreenshot name="schemas/layout/section/simple" alt="Section" version="4.x" />